313. Moe Baby Blues

 – Why did they bother with the weird bit with showing Clara’s name all over her necklace, her ring, her saddle… she could have just introduced herself, instead of appearing like some crazy person with her name inscribed on everything she owns.

 – The action sequence of saving Clara is really bizarre.
 The music keeps building and gets more intense when nothing is happening.
 Bart gets the beavers to cut the tree down, and that’s basically it, since Clara can easily walk over it to safety, which she does quickly.
-But the music is still present and intense you think something else is going to happen… then it doesn’t.
+But the music is so present you think something else is going to happen… then it doesn’t.
 What a bunch of fucking shit.

 – Lisa mourns over Luke, calling him her “first crush” (“All it did was make me do terrible things, and then break my heart.”
 “Lisa, welcome to love.”)
 The ending feels so cynical, then attempts to backpedal, but fails.
 I guess we’ve forgotten all about Mr. Bergstrom, Nelson, even her obsession with that punk kid from the library made more sense and was more entertaining than this fucking episode.
-All of these were back from when Lisa was a real character, and stories made sense.
+All of these were back from when Lisa was a real character, and these types of stories made sense.
 Now we get an episode where Homer drives off with his car lifting on its back wheels like a horse.